Fermi polaron laser in two-dimensional semiconductors: Relaxation dynamics

-Attractive polarons are initially generated at high momenta of order $k_F$ for $E_B \sim E_F$ and subsequently relax to lower momenta.
+Attractive polarons are initially generated at high momenta of order $q_B$ which is of order $k_F$ here, and subsequently relax to lower momenta.
 This dynamics is described by Eq.~\eqref{dot_n}, which for our choice of pump and at $T=0$ simplifies to

 where we suppressed momentum and time variables and $\tilde{I}_\att$ only contains scattering within the attractive branch.
 The transitions from the repulsive branch appears via the effective pump $P_\att(\bk,t) = W^{\att,\rep}_{\bk,\bk'=0}[1 + n_\att(\bk)]\rho_\rep(t) \approx W^{\att,\rep}_{\bk,\bk'=0} \rho_\rep(t)$.
 In the remainder of the paper, we calculate the attractive polaron dynamics by solving Eq.~\eqref{dotn_att}.